Posted on Saturday, June 11th, 2011

 What is a camera trap?

 A camera trap is an automated camera used to capture photographs of wild animals.
 A camera trap is installed in a site that a rarely-seen animal is expected to visit.
-When a motion or infrared sensor detects the presence of an animal, a photo is taken.
+When a motion or infrared sensor detects the presence of an animal, more about a photo is taken.
 A researcher will typically return to the camera to collect the photographs and the camera.

 Several species of Bustard feature on the site, but as yet no Great Bustards.